The AAUP and Academic Freedom at Grambling

 5. National Association for the Advancement of Colored People, Office of the Field Director of Louisiana records, Amistad Research Center, New Orleans, LA.

-6. “Rights Fighting Profs Fired; Student March,” The Chicago Defender, July 30, 1966, 32.
+6. “Rights Fighting Profs Fired; Student March,” Chicago Defender, July 30, 1966, 32.

 7. Lawyers Constitutional Defense Committee (LCDC), Zanders v.
-Louisiana State Board of Education, Tougaloo College, Jackson, MS, untitled Informers pamphlets included in “Transcript of Hearing Before the Louisiana State Board of Education.”
+Louisiana State Board of Education, Tougaloo College, Jackson, MS, untitled Informers pamphlets included in “Transcript of Hearing before the Louisiana State Board of Education.”

 8. “Zanders v.
-Louisiana State Board of Education,” 1968, Box 20-1, National Archives and Records Administration, Fort Worth, TX, exhibits included with “Transcript of Hearing Before the State Board of Education.”
+Louisiana State Board of Education,” 1968, Box 20-1, National Archives and Records Administration, Fort Worth, TX, exhibits included with “Transcript of Hearing before the State Board of Education.”
 It should be noted that often these individuals had roles as educators at the university; this was the case for the mayor in question: Bennie T. Woodard.
 Martha Woodard Andrus, interview by Yanise Days, January 2024, recording, Voices of Grambling, History Department, Grambling State University, Grambling, LA.

 9. LCDC, Zanders v.
 Louisiana State Board of Education, Tougaloo College, Jackson, MS, press clippings.